 The people who design and run these very complex and sophisticated data centres have a lot of money and technical expertise behind them, and they are all about security for their investment.
 When you use them, you use their security.

 The truth is, if you rely on software only installed on your computer, you are gambling your business.
 You are very vulnerable to downtime, loss or theft when all your information only exists on any device in a physical location.
-A break in, a fire, a flood or whatever – that is all it will take to put your business right back to day one.
+A break in, a break down, a fire, a flood or whatever – that is all it will take to put your business right back to day one.

 BACKUP’S ARE IMPORTANT, BUT…